Create a Logical Data Model Manually In the LDM Modeler

 Publish the LDM to save your changes.

-Once you have the LDM published, you can start building visualizations and dashboards.
+Once you have the LDM published, you can start building insights and dashboards.